 Grid Layout Shock

-The free version of this WordPress layout tool contains more than enough features to get you up and running and adding responsive grid layouts to your site.
+The free version of this WordPress layout tool contains more than enough features to get you up and running with adding responsive grid layouts to your site.

-When it comes to building your grids there are a multitude of options to choose from giving you a great amount of control over how your finished product will look.
-These builder options include:
+When it comes to building your grids, there are a multitude of options to choose from, giving you a great amount of control over how your finished product will look.
+Grid Layout Shock includes options to edit:

 - The title font and size

 - Whether to use a ‘read more’ button